Deodorant: Deodorant

 In the United States, deodorants are classified and regulated as cosmetics by the U.S. Food and Drug Administration (FDA) and are designed to eliminate odor.
-Deodorants are often alcohol based.
+Deodorants are often alcohol-based.
 Alcohol initially stimulates sweating but may also temporarily kill bacteria.
 Other active ingredients in deodorants include sodium stearate, sodium chloride, and stearyl alcohol.
 Deodorants can be formulated with other, more persistent antimicrobials such as triclosan that slow bacterial growth or with metal chelant compounds such as EDTA.
 Deodorants may contain perfume fragrances or natural essential oils intended to mask the odor of perspiration.
-In the past, deodorants included chemicals such as zinc oxide, acids, ammonium chloride, sodium bicarbonate, and formaldehyde, but some of these ingredients were messy, irritating to the skin, or even carcinogenic.
+Some of the first patented deodorants used zinc oxide, acids, ammonium chloride, sodium bicarbonate (has limination of 10%) and formaldehyde (which is now known as a carcinogen), and some of these ingredients were messy, irritating to the skin.

-Over-the-counter products, often labeled as "natural deodorant crystal", contain the chemical rock crystals potassium alum or ammonium alum, which prevents bacterial action on sweat.
+Crystal deodorant, or natural deodorant crystal, contains the active ingredient rock crystals potassium alum or ammonium alum, which prevents bacterial action on sweat.
 These have gained popularity as an alternative health product, in spite of concerns about possible risks related to aluminum (see below – all alum salts contain aluminum in the form of aluminum sulphate salts) and contact dermatitis.

+Whole body deodorant, in the forms of sprays, sticks, creams, and wipes, is used by men and women to mask odors on all parts of the body, including armpits, breasts, genitals, and feet.
+It is considered safe to use all over the body, even in sensitive areas.
+Various active ingredients may be used, including alpha hydroxy acids such as mandelic acid, which have antibacterial properties and/or deodorizing effects.

 Vaginal deodorant, in the form of sprays, suppositories, and wipes, is often used by women to mask vaginal secretions.
 Vaginal deodorants can sometimes cause dermatitis.